Course Outline

 Goal:

-The goal of the final examination is for you to demonstrate thorough knowledge of, and the ability to apply, the course theory and concepts.
+The goal of the final examination is for you to demonstrate thorough knowledge of, and the ability to communicate and apply, the course theory and concepts.

 Product: Examination - Centrally Scheduled